lilyball/Tomorrowland/README.md

 - Improve the behavior of `.delay(on:_:)` and `.timeout(on:delay:)` when using `PromiseContext.operationQueue`.
 The relevant operation is now added to the queue immediately and only becomes ready once the delay/timeout has elapsed.
+- Add `-[TWLPromise initCancelled]` to construct a pre-cancelled promise.

 ### v0.3.4